Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Discussion

 \subsection{Trajectories of Alignment: Models versus humans}

 The trajectories of model accuracy and model–human alignment across distortion levels (Figure~\ref{fig:model_curves}) reveal that different distortion types elicit markedly different responses from models, both in terms of accuracy and alignment with human behavior.
-These divergences in accuracy and alignment profiles indicate that models exploit different visual features from humans for these classification tasks.
-When a model is more sensitive than humans to a particular distortion, it suggests the model relies more heavily on features that this distortion selectively disrupts.
-Conversely, when a model is more resilient than humans, it may exploit features that humans either do not use or weight less heavily.
+These divergences indicate that models exploit different visual features to humans.
+When a model is more sensitive than humans to a particular distortion, it suggests that the model relies more heavily on features that this distortion disrupts.
+Conversely, when a model is more resilient than humans, it exploits features that humans do not use or weigh less heavily.

 Several patterns emerge from the trajectories.
 First, human accuracy is more stable across distortion types than model accuracy -- models show greater variability in how different distortions impair their performance.
 Second, human–human EC consistently exceeds model–human EC for almost all models, and human–human MA, in some cases, is substantially higher than model–human MA.
 This indicates that humans share more similar visual features for classification with each other than with models: whether one participant misclassifies a distorted image is more predictive of another participant's response than of any model's response.
 In short, the visual features humans rely on overlap more with each other than with those exploited by models.